VIAME/VIAME/README.md

 <br>
 VIAME is a computer vision library designed to integrate several image and video processing algorithms together in a common distributed processing framework, majorly targeting marine species analytics.
-It is also useful as a general computer vision toolkit, as it contains many common algorithms and compiles several other popular repositories together as a part of its build process.
+As it contains many common algorithms and compiles several other popular repositories together as a part of its build process, it is also useful as a general computer vision toolkit.
 The core infrastructure connecting different system components is currently the KWIVER library.
 KWIVER can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
-For more information about KWIVER's capabilities, please see <a href="https://github.com/Kitware/kwiver/">here</a>.
-Alongside the pipelined image processing system are a number of standalone utilties for model training, output detection visualization, detector/tracker evaluation (a.k.a. scoring), and image/video search.
+Alongside the pipelined image processing system are a number of standalone utilties for model training, output detection visualization, groundtruth annotation, detector/tracker evaluation (a.k.a. scoring), image/video search, and rapid detector model generation.

 Capabilities
 ------------